Manx Flag Creer from the Isle of Man - Family history Manx Flag

 Summary and Conclusions

 Although this was a relatively small sample of respondents in comparison with some other studies, the closely-fitting set of DNA results observed, set alongside a very comprehensive database of matching family history records indicate that this tightly-focussed research has indeed produced valid results.
-Whilst, the sample tested represented only about 5% of all Creer males living today, the Creer family groups included in the testing cover more than 50% of all Creer males living today.
+Whilst, the sample tested represented only about 5% of all Creer males living today, the Creer family groups included in the testing cover about 75% of all Creer males living today.

 The way in which the Y-DNA analysis has corroborated and supported the genealogy evidence has been impressive and reassuring.
 This study clearly demonstrates how these new techniques do really work in conjunction with existing genealogy research and can bring new and powerful insights - and has also unblocked a major barrier in understanding the Creer family history.
 The questions that were posed at the beginning of the study and that now have been answered are:-